Skip to Content

 2. Limit where your puppy can roam

-I touched on this above already but you should limit where your puppy can roam until they are completely trust worthy.
+I touched on this above but you should limit where your puppy can roam until they are completely trustworthy.
 This will cut down on a lot of their bad behaviors and also your stress.
 We used gates to keep our puppy in the kitchen with us.
 This allowed us to keep an eye on her and make sure there was nothing that could harm her.
-Plus it keeps the messes in a confided, easy to clean place.
-As I mentioned above you can also use an exercise pen.
+Plus, it keeps the messes in a confided, easy to clean place.
+If you have an open concept home, an exercise pen will work the best.

 3. Share the work

 I am very thankful that my husband took on a large share of the work to take care of Bella.
 During the first few nights when Bella would not sleep he was the one sleeping on the floor in the kitchen next to her.
 That allowed the rest of the family to get some sleep.
 I in turn watched over her during the day.
-If possible, enlist someone to help care for the puppy.
+If possible, establish a support network before bringing home the puppy.
+This can be your spouse or family or a friend that likes puppies.

 4. Take a break

 If it’s not nap time and you need a break take them out for a walk in the yard or other safe place.
 Dogs love to smell and explore stuff.
 Your puppy will be too occupied by the sights and sound to misbehave.
-Plus the exercise will do wonders for their mood.
+Plus the exercise will do wonders for their mood and yours.

-Another option is to enlist a family member, friend or even a pet sitter to spend time with your puppy so you can take a break.
+Another option is to tap into that support network.
+Enlist a family member, friend or even a pet sitter to spend time with your puppy so you can take a break.

 5. Seek out puppy training advice